Ypertex/blog/content/articles/2018-08-02-tools-for-the-smart-start-up-in-2018-1.md

 On the other hand, Hetzner almost never seems to run out of stock while Online.net appears to constantly being sold out.
 It might literally take months for Online.net to restock their portfolio.

-I have intensively used both providers in projects and for my private lab and can recommend them both.
+I have intensively used Online.net and Hetzner services in professional projects and for my private lab and can recommend them both.
 On the rare occasions that I had issues, both support teams act fast and in a very friendly manner.

+---

+{{<note title="Update June 28, 2019">}}Let me add Servdiscount to this list of providers.
+I've only used their services for a few weeks and already can tell that they deliver great value for competitive prices.

+As an example: For roughly $26, they provided me an 8-core processor, 24GB RAM (instead of the promoted 16), 265GB SSD (instead of the promoted 128), 1TB HDD, unmetered 1Gbps connectivity, *and a dedicated KVM*.
+Customer support is competent, prompt and friendly.

+If you can live with the missing disk redundancy options in most of their low-cost offers, it's really worth a look!{{</note>}}

+---

 Back to the example of our team of eight persons: A reasonably sized mid-range server from Hetzner costs around $60 per month.
 It comes with hardware resources that would *easily* accommodate virtual desktops for eight people—or more!